cvranjith/cvranjith.github.io/_posts/2022-04-02-K8s References:-Configmaps.md

 ```

-create using yaml
+* create resource using yaml
 ```
     kubectl create -f cfg-map.yaml
 ```

-Configmaps can be crated from file using --from-file argument.
+* Configmaps can be created from file using --from-file argument.
 Multiple files in a directory can be supplied to configmap by supplying the directory name.
 This is useful for binary files.

-In the below example the there are 2 files in "property" folder, and we can create configmap using this command
+* In the below example the there are 2 files in "property" folder, and we can create configmap using this command
 ```
 kubectl create configmap prop-keystore --from-file=property -n fcubs
 ```

-To view the configmap.
+* To view the configmap.
 Please note in k8s dashboard the binary data won't be displayed.
 Use below command to view the binary data (in base64 format)

 ```
 kubectl get cm prop-keystore -n fcubs -o json